NixOS/nixpkgs/doc/builders/special/darwin-builder.section.md

 $ nix run nixpkgs#darwin.linux-builder
 ```

-That will prompt you to enter your `sudo` password:
+The script will first prompt you to enter your host `sudo` password:

 ```
 + sudo --reset-timestamp /nix/store/…-install-credentials.sh ./keys
 Password:
 ```

-… so that it can install a private key used to `ssh` into the build server.
+… to install a private key used to `ssh` into the build server.

-After that the script will launch the virtual machine and automatically log you
+After that, the virtual machine will be launched and you will be automatically logged
 in as the `builder` user:

 ```